openlegend/core-rules/core/SRD.md

 Write down all initiative scores from highest to lowest.
 When taking turns in combat, characters act in order from highest initiative score to lowest.
 In case of ties, characters act in order of their Agility scores (from high to low).
 If Agility scores are also tied, determine order randomly.

-**Note:** If any character is wielding a weapon with the *swift* property at the beginning of combat, they gain advantage 2 on their initiative roll.
+**Note:** If any character is wielding a weapon with the *swift* property at the beginning of combat, they gain advantage 2 on their initiative.
 A character may also gain this benefit even if they are not wielding the weapon at the beginning of combat, but in doing so they commit themselves to drawing the weapon on their first turn.

 If any characters are surprised, keep two initiative orders: one for surprised combatants and one for non-surprised ones.
 All characters in the non-surprised order act first, after which characters in the surprised order act.